Arif Mohammad Khan: Governorship (2019– 2026)

+Arif Mohammad Khan during an inaugural function in Kerala on 25 April 2023.

+Arif Mohammad Khan with former Kerala governor Nikhil Kumar on 19 January 2025.

+Arif Mohammad Khan inaugurating Bihar Vibhuti Dr Anugraha Statue in Bihar on 18 June 2025.

+Arif Mohammad Khan during the swearing-in ceremony of the new government formed in Bihar on 20 November 2025.

+The Governor of Bihar, Arif Mohammad Khan delivering a speech in the Swami Vivekananda birth anniversary on 12 January 2026.

 Governor of Kerala (2019–2025)

 Khan was appointed the Governor of Kerala on 1 September 2019 by the order of the President of India, Ram Nath Kovind.
 He took charge as Governor on 6 September 2019 from P. Sathasivam he continued in office till 2 January 2025.
-He was appointed as the Governor of Bihar in 24 December 2024 in which he took oath on 2 January 2025.
+Then he was appointed as the Governor of Bihar.
 The political controversy regarding the appointment of vice-chancellors of backgrounds from SFI/CPIM to the universities of Kerala had put him in the spotlight.
 He wasn't given a proper farewell by the Kerala state government owing to various controversies between the office of the governor and the government.
 His farewell wasn't attended by the Chief Minister Pinarayi Vijayan nor any of the cabinet ministers.

-Governor of Bihar (2025–present)
+Governor of Bihar (2025–2026)

 Khan was appointed by the president as the Governor of Bihar on 24 December 2024, and assumed office on 2 January 2025.
+He left office on 14 March 2026 when he was replaced by Syed Ata Hasnain after just a period of 1 year & 71 days.